-9.1.3 Item Flows
+9.1.4 Item Flows

-Item flows represent the things that flow between blocks and/or parts and across associations or connectors.
-Whereas flow ports specify what "can" flow in or out of a block, item flows specify what "does" flow between blocks and/or parts in a particular usage context.
+Item flows specify the things that flow between blocks and/or parts and across associations or connectors.
+Whereas flow properties specify what "can" flow in or out of a block, item flows specify what "does" flow between blocks and/or parts in a particular usage context.
 This important distinction enables blocks to be interconnected in different ways depending on its usage context.
-For example, a tank may include a flow port that can accept fluid as an input.
-In a particular use of the tank, "gasoline" flows across a connector into its flow port, and in another use of the tank, "water" flows across a connector into its flow port.
-The item flow would specify what "does" flow on the connector in the particular usage (e.g., gas, water) and the flow port specifies what can flow (e.g., fluid).
-This enables type matching between the item flows and between flow ports to assist in interface compatibility analysis.
+For example, tanks might include a flow property that can accept fluid as an input.
+In a particular use of tanks, "gasoline" flows across a connector into a tank, and in another use of tanks, "water" flows across a connector into a tank, and in another use of tanks, "water" flows across a connector into a tank.
+The item flow in each case specifies what "does" flow on the connector in the particular usage (e.g., gas, water) and the flow property specifies what can flow (e.g., fluid).
+This enables type matching between the item flows and between flow properties to assist in interface compatibility analysis.

 Item flows may be allocated from object nodes in activity diagrams or signals sent from state machines across a connector.
-Flow allocation is described in Chapter 15, "Allocations," and can be used to help ensure consistency across the different parts of the model.
+Flow allocation is described in Clause 15, "Allocations," and can be used to help ensure consistency across the different parts of the model.